pmlmodelling/ersem/docs/source/tutorials/nemo1d.rst

 #############################

 This tutorial demonstrates how to configure and run NEMO 1D (water-column) testcase C1D_PAPA with ERSEM biogeochemistry.
-It is a demonstration of concept only, as it combines hydrodynamics of PAPA station in the North Pacific Ocean with biogeochemistry of L4 station in the Western English Channel.
+It is only a demonstration of the concept, as it combines hydrodynamics of PAPA station in the North Pacific Ocean with biogeochemistry of L4 station in the Western English Channel.
 Users are encouraged to modify this example for their own purposes.
+Before starting, read the description of the NEMO `C1D_PAPA configuration <https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/cfgs.html#c1d-papa>`__.

 Step 1: Obtaining the code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get started, you need to follow the instructions for setting up
-the `C1D_PAPA configuration <https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/cfgs.html#c1d-papa>`__.
-The input data must be obtained from NEMO Reference configurations inputs repository on `Zenodo <https://zenodo.org/record/1472245#.Yt6_QIzMKEI>`__.
+The input data must be obtained from NEMO Reference configurations inputs repository on `Zenodo <https://zenodo.org/record/1472245#.Yt6_QIzMKEI>`__ and unpacked into your working directory.

 NEMO4 code base with FABM support can be obtained in the corresponding `repository <https://github.com/pmlmodelling/NEMO4.0-FABM>`__.
 You will also need to download `FABM <https://github.com/fabm-model/fabm>`__ and `ERSEM <https://github.com/pmlmodelling/ersem>`__.
-Finally, you need to download I/O server `XIOS-2.5 <https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/install.html#extract-and-install-xios>`__, and `install it. <https://forge.ipsl.jussieu.fr/ioserver/>`__.
+Finally, you need to download I/O server `XIOS-2.5 <https://forge.ipsl.jussieu.fr/nemo/chrome/site/doc/NEMO/guide/html/install.html#extract-and-install-xios>`__, and `install it <https://forge.ipsl.jussieu.fr/ioserver/>`__.
 Copy xios_server.exe executable into your working directory.

 Step 2: Compiling the code